benjaminaschultz/bbtxlbwny_cues/README.md

 syntax for these things

+* :w
-POI: NAME OF THING
+* POI: NAME OF THING
-SAG: Location
+* SAG: Location
-No Turn: denotes turn without sign
+* No Turn: denotes turn without sign